 Time for some facts.
 Markets fluctuate over time, and returns often come with risks.
-While COVID-19 is certainly adding unprecedented volatility to the stock market, it is critical to take a long-term view when it comes to investing.
+While many global factors can create volatility to the stock market, it is critical to take a long-term view when it comes to investing.

 Chances are that when you set up your 401k or IRA you picked a diverse asset portfolio, and selected a monthly contribution that you were comfortable with.
 Trust that you picked the right option, and stay the course.
-When considering your retirement, the strategy you had in place in February should be your continued strategy for the months ahead.
-Take a deep breath and trust that the market will bounce back.
+In times of volatility, Take a deep breath and trust that the market will bounce back.

 When it comes to investing in your retirement, the best thing to do is invest regularly and aim to have a monthly contribution of 10-15% of your total income.